TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 Note 1: I had to update the firmware on the ASMedia SSD enclosures to version **141126_A1_EE_82.bin** using the MPTool.exe before the TRIM command would work.
 The udev rule files and history for both the ASMedia and VIA chipsets are [**uploaded here**](https://github.com/TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/tree/master/TRIMEnable) in the TRIMEnable folder.

-Note 2: One of the Pi4B computers had a USB-to-SATA converter and a USN-to-M.2 converter that both used the same VIA VL817 controller chip.
-In that case the serial number of the controller chip must be added to the udev rule.
-To obtain the serial nyumber use the udevadm command such as:
+Note 2: One of the Pi4B computers had a USB-SATA converter and a USB-M.2-SSD converter that both used the same VIA VL817 controller chip.
+In that case the serial number of the SSD controller chip must be added to the udev rule.
+To obtain the serial number use the udevadm command such as:
 ```
 udevadm info -a /sys/block/sdx
 ```